BetaMasaheft/Documentation/README.md

 The posprocess transformation takes data entered which validates to an editing schema and populates all relevant elements.

 The preview transformation, meant only for testing and internal review uses school-basic html and:
-- some bootstrap for layout
+* some bootstrap for layout
-- Leaflet and Mapbox for maps
+* Leaflet and Mapbox for maps
+* Vis.js https://github.com/almende/vis for the relations graphs
-- VisColl https://github.com/leoba/VisColl for the collation visualization
+* VisColl https://github.com/leoba/VisColl for the collation visualization

 The catalogueMyCore contains a transformation to convert data from a previous project.